bradwestness/bradwestness.github.io/_posts/2024/2024-04-08-projects-are-interfaces.md

 I like using `private static` or `internal static` wherever possible, because it guarantees the method is [stateless](https://en.wikipedia.org/wiki/Stateless_protocol) (and you should never store state in a static field).

 C# is an object-oriented language, but the .NET team has added a lot of [functional language] features in recent releases.
-I like to think of `private static` methods as sort of a poor-man's functional code.
+I like to think of writing `private static` methods in C# as sort of a poor-man's functional programming.

 You can reason about a method like this much easier because you can clearly trace the inputs and outputs and don't have to think about how statefulness might impact the result of a given method.